 State management

 It is difficult to create UIs, as states are present everywhere — data changes over time, which entails an increase in complexity.
 Certain ways of working with the state are of great help when the application grows and becomes more complex.
-For small applications, this might be a brute force, and something like Vanilla JS would be enough.

-In other words: the application state is entirely in the object tree inside the unified storage.
-It helps to debug the application and some functionality becomes easier to implement.
+In other words, the application state is entirely in the object tree inside the unified storage.
+It helps to debug the application, and some functionality becomes easier to implement.
 The state is in read-only mode and can be changed only through actions to avoid a race condition (also useful for debugging).
 Reducers are created to indicate how actions can transform a state.

 Further reading: React App Development: UI, Styling, State Management, Testing